DMcP89/harambot/README.md

-    /matchups                       - Returns the current weeks matchups /waiver                         - Returns the waiver wire tranasactions from the previous 24 hours /configure                      - Configure the bot for your guild
+    /matchups                       - Returns the current weeks matchups /waiver                         - Returns the waiver wire tranasactions from the previous 24 hours /configure                      - Configure the bot for your guild /reports                        - Set what channel transaction reports should be sent to.

 You can find example output of these commands [here](https://github.com/DMcP89/harambot/wiki#command-examples)